trueagi-io/minecraft-experiments/vla/README.md

    - 2x features for 2x H/W compression without T compression
      One layer reconstruction loss (L-0): 0.00071 (AE), which better than non-causal 3D AE, but still worse than 2D AE.
+   - 4 layers straight reconstruction loss: 0.0023
    - May still be undertrained.
    - ------------------
    - Causal AE can be used for prediction.
 To do this, one just needs to pass shifted input to reconstruction loss
    - 4x features for 2x H/W (no compression), because it's reconstruction
    - One layer prediction loss (L-0): 0.0081
-   - 4 layers straight prediction loss: 0.0023
+   - 4 layers straight prediction loss: 0.0023 (too close to reconstruction?)
    - The issue with predictive 3D AE is that they predict latent codes of each next frame not using information from it.
 This helps to extract useful features.
 But they don't construct descriptions of image frames